Policies and Laws

 - Chancellor consults with the Attorney General’s Office.

-- Chancellor meets with appropriate Vice Chancellor and/or Associate Vice Chancellor to review the request.
-Student requests are reviewed with the Associate Vice Chancellor of Student Affairs; faculty requests are reviewed by the Vice Chancellor for Academic Affairs, and staff requests are reviewed by the Vice Chancellor of Administrative Services.
+- Chancellor meets with appropriate Vice Chancellor to review the request.
+Student requests are reviewed with the Vice Chancellor of Student & Enrollment Services; faculty requests are reviewed by the Vice Chancellor for Academic Affairs, and staff requests are reviewed by the Vice Chancellor of Administrative Services.

 - Chancellor responds to requestor in writing, a copy of the letter is kept on file in the Chancellor’s office; a copy is forwarded to the University of Washington Attorney General’s Office and UW Tacoma Campus Safety and Security office.